 Do I have to buy a lot of equipment if I want to start Fencing?

 At the Calgary Fencing Club, beginner fencers can borrow all the required equipment from the club.
-All continuing fencers require their own mask, glove and foil.
-All other equipment can be borrowed from the club.
+All continuing fencers require their own mask, glove and foil, all other equipment can be borrowed.

 If I want to buy my own equipment where can I purchase it?